Why Your Credit Score Matters

 How will you pay for college?

 As college tuition costs skyrocket, you might be wondering how to pay for school.
-The most common solution for cash-strapped students is to apply for student loans—a reasonable plan, provided you have good credit.
+The most common solution for cash-strapped students is to apply for student loans—a reasonable plan, provided you have good credit if the loan application requires a credit check.
 Go to College

 Is your credit ready for family life?

-Credit affects so many aspects of our lives—from getting married and having kids to buying a home and paying for college, the strength of your Credit Score and Report helps shape your life.
-That’s why taking good care of your credit is so important.
+Credit can impact many aspects of your life, including getting married and starting a family.
+And the strength of your FICO Score and Credit Report can help shape your financial future so it's important to take care of your credit.
 Go to Family

 How safe is your identity?

-One of the fastest growing crimes, an estimated 12.6 million U.S. adults were victims of identity fraud in 2012.
+There were more than 13.1 million identity theft victims in 2013***.
 It can ruin your reputation, destroy your credit, and cost you thousands of dollars and many hours to resolve.
-Are you safe?
+Start with checking your Experian Credit Report to see if your identity has already been compromised.
 Go to ID Protection

 Is a new car just around the corner?

-Before buying a car, check your Credit Score and Report to know if you might qualify for good financing terms.
+Before buying a car, check your credit to see if you might qualify for good financing terms.
 Whether leasing or purchasing, good credit tells lenders that you deserve better interest rates and smaller monthly payments.
 Go to Auto

 Is your credit holding you back?